BADet: Boundary-Aware 3D Object Detection from Point Clouds: Related Work

 \textbf{Representation learning in regular domains.} Voxel-based methods generally voxelize raw point clouds into compact volumetric grids, resorting to 3D sparse convolution neural network for representation learning.
 These methods are amenable to hardware implementations while suffer from information loss due to quantization error.
 Limited voxel resolution inevitably hinders more fine-grained localization accuracy.
 The seminal work VoxelNet \cite{zhou2018voxelnet} takes the first lead to rasterize a point cloud into more compact 3D voxel volumes and leverages a lightweight PointNet-like \cite{qi2017pointnet,qi2017pointnet++} block to transform points within each voxel into a voxel-wise representation, followed by 3D CNNs for spatial context aggregation and detections generation.
 SECOND \cite{yan2018second} utilizes 3D sparse convolution as a substitute of conventional 3D convolution to only convolve against non-empty voxels.
 PointPillars \cite{lang2019pointpillars} partitions points into ``pillars'' rather than voxels to get rid of the need of convolving against 3D space via forming an 2D pseudo BEV image straight forward.

 \textbf{Representation learning in irregular domains.} Point-based methods usually takes raw point clouds as inputs.
 Powered by PointNet \cite{qi2017pointnet,qi2017pointnet++} or Graph Neural Network \cite{semigcn2017,graphsage2017}, these methods at utmost preserve 3D structure context from real 3D world with flexible receptive fields.
-Nevertheless, they are hostile to memory overheads and sensitive to translation variance.
-These methods are typically exemplified by PointRCNN \cite{shi2019pointrcnn}, which leverages PointNet(++) \cite{qi2017pointnet++} to segment foreground points from raw point clouds for the purpose of reducing 3D search space, elegantly inheriting the ideology of Faster RCNN \cite{RenHGS15fasterrcnn} architecture.
-3DSSD \cite{Yang2020ssd} safely removes the core feature propagation layer of PointNet(++) \cite{qi2017pointnet++} by introducing F-FPS to compensate for the loss of foreground points when downsampling.
+Nevertheless, they are hostile to memory overheads